Richard W. Kunkel

-Richard William Kunkel (born August 7, 1934), is an American politician in the state of North Dakota.
-He was a member of the North Dakota House of Representatives from 1991 to 1998.
+Richard William Kunkel (August 7, 1934 – January 13, 2026) was an American politician in the state of North Dakota.
+He was a member of the North Dakota House of Representatives from 1990 to 1998.
 He is an alumnus of Minot State University and the University of North Dakota, and was a former Devils Lake Superintendent of Schools.

+He died on January 13, 2026, in Grand Forks, North Dakota at age 91.